Soccer-PSG fan stabbed in overnight clashes in Milan

 Two police officers were also hurt after police baton-charged the French fans to try to restore order.

-AC Milan host PSG at the San Siro stadium on Tuesday evening.
+AC Milan, who host PSG at the San Siro stadium on Tuesday evening, condemned the violence.

-A fan of English club Newcastle United was stabbed in Milan in September before his team's Champions League game with AC Milan.
+"Football for us is passion, not hate.
+Sport is supposed to unite, not divide," the club said in a post on social media site X, the message written in English, Italian and French.

 (Reporting by Emilio Parodi, Writing by Keith Weir, editing by Ed Osmond)